LazySamir/poker/README.md

 # Poker
-A very simple version of Poker built with Sinatra.
+A very simple version of Poker built with Sinatra [hosted on heroku](https://simple-ruby-poker.herokuapp.com/)

 ### User Stories
 ```